-What is prime rib roast?
+What is prime rib?

 The prime rib or standing rib roast comes from the same part of the animal as a ribeye steak.

-How to select a prime rib roast?
+How to select a prime rib

 The main factor is going to be your budget.
 This is a big cut of beef and this can generally come with a price tag to match.

-Bone-in vs boneless prime rib
+Bone-in vs. boneless